 Of course this knowledge, just like a gun, can be misused.
 And that’s the whole point.

 You don’t want the bad guys to be the only ones with guns.
-And you don’t want the bad guys to be the only ones who understand the human psychology behind psychological manipulation.
-Trying to keep these tools out of everyone’s hands is a futile and misguided effort.
+And you don’t want the bad guys to be the only ones who understand psychological manipulation.

 Here’s an Idea for Facebook

 You are probably aware that Facebook’s stock tanked after the last conference call with investors.

 With the Cambridge Analytica scandal fresh, Facebook is more on the Machiavellian side of the scale.